“Let’s make law of attraction detox centers around the country…we’re almost at that point.”

 2. Your Search for Signs and Solutions is Becoming Unhealthy

 Looking for signs and solutions is something that many of us do when we feel lost and confused.
 We need some guidance and welcome the opportunity to get it.
-However, when our search turns into an obsession with needing answers, it’s likely that an unhealthy level of fear has taken over and needs to be addressed directly.
+However, when our search turns into an obsession with needing answers, it’s likely that an unhealthy level of fear has taken over.
+These obsessions and behaviors can indicated OCD.

 An excessive search for signs and solutions is often fueled by two things: 1.
 The belief that we need perfect certainty that something bad has not or will not happen.
 2. The belief that there is one correct solution to every problem and that anything less than perfect is inadequate.